afeefakvt/audizo/README.md

-🎧 Audizo
+# 🎧 Audizo – Elevating the Audio Shopping Experience

-🌟 About Audizo
+## 🌟 About Audizo

 Audizo is a modern ecommerce platform designed to provide a seamless shopping experience for audiophiles and music lovers.
 This project is purely done for learning purpose.